Did you know that the key to proper serving sizes is right in your hand?

 It doesn't help that restaurant portions in the past 20 years have exploded.
 Twenty years ago a bagel measured 3 inches and had about 140 calories, today it's 6 inches and 350 calories.
 The average burger has grown from 333 calories to 590.
 And french fries that were once 2.4 ounces and 210 calories are now 6.9 ounces and 610 calories.

 And it appears that cookbooks are also contributing to the potion distortion.
-Researchers at the Cornell University Food and Brand Lab reviewed the serving sizes and calorie content from recipes in seven editions of The Joy of Cooking.
+Researchers at the Cornell University Food and Brand Lab reviewed the serving sizes and calorie content from recipes in seven editions of The Joy of Cooking (affiliate link).
 (1936, 1946, 1951, 1963, 1975, 1997, and 2006)

 Guess what they found?
 Today's dish likely has far more calories than the recipe your grandma made from an earlier edition.
 They identified 18 recipes present in all the editions (for things like brownies, sugar cookies, apple pie, macaroni and cheese, beef stroganoff, Spanish rice and goulash) and the average calories increased in 17 of them.